-Creating a Sensory-Friendly Halloween: 5 Tips for a Fun Celebration with Children Autism
+Creating a Sensory-Friendly Halloween: 5 Tips for a Fun Celebration for Children with Autism

 Halloween is one of the most exciting and beloved days for children.
 But for children with autism, this holiday can pose particular challenges.
 The sensory overload of costumes and decorations, the unpredictability of trick-or-treating, and the unfamiliar social interactions can all make Halloween a stressful and overwhelming experience.
 However, with some preparation and planning, you can have an autism-friendly Halloween.
 Circle City ABA wants to offer some tips to ensure that your child has a Halloween to remember, and we are here to support you along the way.